-Anyone who does not have their head buried is aware of the Trayvon Martin case, and the wider issue of America’s new “Stand Your Ground” laws.
+We all remember the tragic Trayvon Martin case, and the wider issue of America’s “Stand Your Ground” laws.

 There are at least two sides to every story, and the unfortunate reality of “Stand Your Ground” cases is that the shooter, all too often, is never prosecuted as the other individual is deceased and stripped of his or her ability to tell their side of the story.